chzappsinc/react-native-animated-stickers-chz/README.md

 | ℹ️ **INFO** : Run your projects to link these dependencies else error with show! |
 | --- |

-# STEP 2 - Initialazing on App
+# STEP 2 - Initializing on App

 Let our keyboard want's know your app name and if you use external sticker1 So you need initialize the project by :